-Make sure you contact several professors, there are few slots for research, and many students looking for research opportunities.
+MCB majors can participate in ongoing research programs of the faculty.
+Places for undergraduates in MCB faculty labs are limited, therefore it is recommended that you contact faculty well in advance of a prospective start.
+Make sure you contact several professors since there are few slots for research and many students looking for research opportunities.
 Faculty receive a lot of requests from students and general emails are easy to forget and fall through the cracks.
 Make sure you tailor each email to the professor/lab you are contacting.

-In your email you should include 1) why do you want to work in a lab, what interests you about their research and how will this experience help advance your academic or career goals?
-2) how many hours per week can you dedicate to laboratory research?
-3) your CV (include any laboratory or computational skills you have) and 4) your unofficial transcript.
-Be sure to send a follow-up email after about 1 week if you don’t hear back.
+In your email you should include: 1) why you want to work in a lab, what interests you about their research and how will this experience help advance your academic or career goals; 2) how many hours per week can you dedicate to laboratory research; 3) your CV (include any laboratory or computational skills you have); and 4) your unofficial transcript.
+Be sure to send a follow-up email after about 1 week if you don’t hear back from the professor.The most important thing is to convey your interest and willingness to get involved!
+Check the professors’ websites for any specific information they may require prior to contact.

 Student labor.
 Some faculty members obtain money to pay undergraduates from research grants for work in their labs.
 If you wish to be considered for such work, visit the student jobs website and submit an application.